d3akhtar/Bug-Database/README.md

 This is a Bug Report System that currently utilizes HTML, CSS, JavaScript, Bootstrap, and PHP.
 The purpose of this website is to let users input bugs/errors into a database.

+SQL and Node, along with some node packages are required.

 Users are able to:
 - Start a new bug report
 - Close the report